Quick facts

 – Deaths by road user type: 42.2% car, 37.9% light trucks, 5.8% large trucks, 11.2% motorcycles, 2.9% other or unknown

 Most deaths from motor vehicle crashes in 2018 involved only one vehicle.
-Nebraska, however, recorded 57% of deaths in multi-vehicle crashes, the highest percentage in the country.
+Nebraska, however, recorded a relatively high share of deaths in multi-vehicle crashes compared with the national average.

 ESB Professional // Shutterstock